Posted on: August 3, 2018

 Employee engagement is a hot topic that weighs heavy on the minds of business leaders.
 Research shows that engaged employees outperform those that are not by 202 percent.
 There are many reasons why employees decide to stay at a job or seek a different job opportunity.
 But, a key contributing factor is the benefits they receive from their employer.
 Let’s consider four unexpected ways benefits can encourage employee engagement.

 It’s an employee job market.
 There are lots of job opportunities in every industry, so employees can afford to be choosy.
-About 81 percent of employees say they would leave their current job for the right offer.
 Research shows that within the first two months of taking a new job, employees know whether they are going to stay or look for a different position.

 Nearly 24 percent of employers say employee turnover is their #1 challenge.
 About 40 percent of employers with a large group of employees ages 30 to 34 are concerned about turnover.

 Employers can increase their success in recruiting and retaining the best employees by offering benefits workers want.
 Business experts report that most employers regularly update their products and operations to remain competitive.
 But, they lag behind in their approach to employee benefits.

 Younger employees want help in repaying student loans, especially since about one-third of them have college debts of over $35,000.
 Employees without student loans may want the choice to invest in other plans, such as college savings 529 plans.
 That’s why employees and employers are interested in the financial benefit choices that BenefitEd offers.
 Employers can make payments to eligible employees’ student loans or set up other savings programs.

 These benefit choices go a long way in keeping employees engaged.
 In fact, one study found that employees with student loan debt would stay with an employer offering repayment help for at least five years.

 Attract top talent